PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

 13. During the installation in Windows system, the latest fireworks package may give you some troubles

     See troubleshooting 6.
-If peoblem persists, do the following:
+If the problem persists, do the following:

     I solved the problem by installing the development version